Sustainability in scientific research

 - Personal carbon trading: The CitiCAP project concentrates on enabling and promoting sustainable urban mobility

-We're also working for a sustainable future by resolving problems related to natural resources, availability of clean water, material use and the environment.
+We're also working for a sustainable future by resolving problems related to natural resources, availability of clean water, responds to complex water treatment needs and resource recovery from wastewater, material use and the environment.
 For example, based on Finland's most comprehensive water purification expertise, micro-plastics and pharmaceuticals could already be removed from wastewater.

 Our circular economy research optimises the overall sustainability of the environment, production and consumption.
 Replacing plastic with fibre-based materials, environmentally friendly refining of battery metals and developing a construction material to replace concrete are examples of research outcomes that help us influence positive environmental development in different industrial sectors.